Please see below our Privacy Notice. For the time-crunched users, a summary of the points is :

 We process information you give to us for the following purposes:

-To enable you to benefit from the support and information available from AbScent either directly or on our website;
+to enable you to benefit from the support and information available from AbScent either directly or on our website;

-To enable you to take part in the Sense of Smell Project and enable further research by ourselves and our partners, into smell loss;
+to enable you to take part in the Sense of Smell Project and enable further research, by ourselves and our partners, into smell loss;

 to supply you with the goods and/or services you have purchased/requested from us;

-to publish on your story on our site, social media and elsewhere.
+to publish your story on our site, social media and elsewhere.
 We will only do this with your consent and we will anonymise your personal data;

 to manage your account with us;